hshmilov/mongomock/README.md

 ./axonius.sh system up --all --prod

 # Start basic configuration with ad-adpter and aws-adapter and watch plugin
-./axonius.sh system up --plugins watch --adapters ad aws
+./axonius.sh system up --services watch --adapters ad aws

 # Shutdown system (the basic configuration)
 ./axonius.sh system down --all

-# All system commands start and stop the system [mongo, core, aggregator, gui] plus any other specified containers
+# All system commands start and stop the system [mongo, core, aggregator, gui, execution] plus any other specified containers

 # In order to start and stop a specific *container*:
 ./axonius.sh adapter ad up [--prod]